Guidance documents

 However in summary:

-• Regulation 10 supplies are those to single dwellings only, using less than10m3/day.
+• Regulation 10 supplies are those to single dwellings only, using less than 10 m3/day.

-• Regulation 11 supplies comprise all other private water supplies including small (<10m3/day) shared supplies and supplies where the water is used as part of a domestic tenancy (including single dwellings where the water is used in this capacity).
+• Regulation 11 supplies comprise all other private water supplies including small (<10 m3/day) shared supplies and supplies where the water is used as part of a domestic tenancy (including single dwellings where the water is used in this capacity).

 The Regulations apply to private water supplies ONLY where the water is intended for human consumption.
 Regulation 3 describes human consumption as:

-Water either in its original state or after treatment, intended for drinking, cooking, food preparation or other domestic purposes*, regardless of its origin and whether it is supplied from a distribution network, from a tanker, or in bottles or containers.
+Water either in its original state or after treatment, intended for drinking, cooking, food preparation or other domestic purposes*, regardless of its origin and whether it is supplied from any distribution network, from a tanker, or in bottles or containers.

-*The term ‘domestic purposes’ is defined in section 218 of the Water Industry Act 1991, as drinking, washing, cooking, central heating and sanitary purposes.
-‘Sanitary purposes’ includes washing/bathing/showering, laundry and toilet flushing2.
+**The term ‘sanitary purposes’ includes washing/bathing/showering, laundry and toilet flushing2.
 Please note that a private water supply that is used exclusively for the purposes of the business of a laundry does not fall within scope of the Regulations.
 This is because laundry does not constitute a domestic purpose under these circumstances, in accordance with section 218(3) of The Water Industry Act 1991.

 All water used in food-production, manufacture, processing, preservation or marketing of products or substances intended for human consumption must not affect the wholesomeness of the foodstuff in its finished form.
-NB the Food Standards Agency (FSA) is the competent authority in such cases.
+Where a supply presents a potential danger to human health the local authority must act in accordance with regulation 20.

 • The washing and bagging of crops/foodstuffs (particularly the washing of ready to eat items such as salad crops).